 The most common symptom of trigger finger is stiffness in the joints of the finger, especially in the morning.
 Other symptoms may include:

-Popping or clicking is felt when moving the fingerTenderness, sometimes accompanied by a lump in the palm of the hand at the base of the affected finger fingers will keep them from becoming too stiff.
-In some cases, more than one finger may be affected.
+Popping or clicking is felt when moving the finger Tenderness, sometimes accompanied by a lump in the palm of the hand at the base of the affected finger one finger may be affected.